Clinical Mental Health Counseling, MA

 No, prior work experience is not required.
 You can learn more about our admissions policy here.

-Yes, the online Post-Master’s Psychiatric Mental Health Nurse Practitioner Certificate accepts up to six transfer credits.
+No, the online Post-Master’s Psychiatric Mental Health Nurse Practitioner Certificate does not accept transfer credits.
 You can learn more about our admissions policy here.

 Yes, the online Post-Master’s Psychiatric Mental Health Nurse Practitioner Certificate follows a cohort model.
 This allows you to build deeper relationships with peers and faculty, expanding your network, support system, and career opportunities.